The following explains how the system works.

-To request a same day appointment, please telephone the Hessle surgery only, between 8.00am-10.30am, choosing Option 2.
+To request a same day appointment, please telephone the Hessle surgery only, between 8.00am-12 noon

-All requests for a same day (urgent) appointment will be triaged by our Clinical Practitioners.
+All requests for a same day (urgent) appointment will be triaged by our team of Clinicians.

 Pre-booked (Routine) Appointments

-To request a pre-booked routine appointment, please telephone the surgery between 9.00am-6.00pm, choosing Option 1.
+To request a pre-booked routine appointment, please telephone the surgery between 8.00am-6.00pm.